Navigation

 Backend

-To call an ABAP class, use the following code:
+To call an ABAP class:

 METHOD z2ui5_if_app~main.